Spanish Constitution of 1812: Napoleonic political changes

 Until the Napoleonic invasion of Spain in 1808, Ferdinand VII ruled as an absolute monarch.
-Napoleon forced Ferdinand's abdication as well as the renunciation of his father Charles IV's rights, and then placed his brother Joseph Bonaparte on the throne of Spain.
+Napoleon forced Ferdinand's abdication as well as the renunciation of his father Charles IV's rights, and then placed his brother Joseph Bonaparte on the Spanish throne.

 Seeking to create legitimacy for Joseph I of Spain, Napoleon called the Cortes, whose delegates he had selected, to proclaim Joseph as the legitimate monarch.
 The Cortes then approved the French-style Bayonne Constitution and called for a Cortes with 172 members, of which 62 were to be from Spanish America.
-There was to be a Council of State with a section for The Indies, the name Spain persisted in using to designate Spanish American and the Philippines, which would be under the control of American-born and Philippine-born Spaniards.
-Despite these formal attempts to legitimize the rule of Joseph Bonaparte by gaining consent of the Cortes, it was rejected by Spaniards on the peninsula and Spanish America and the Philippines.
+There was to be a Council of State with a section for The Indies, the name Spain persisted in using for Spanish America and the Philippines, which would be under the control of American-born and Philippine-born Spaniards.
+Despite these formal attempts to legitimize the rule of Joseph Bonaparte by gaining consent of the Cortes, it was rejected by Spaniards from the peninsula, as well as Spanish America and the Philippines.
 It had great importance, since it "set off a process that led to the collapse of the Spanish empire.
 The Napoleonic regime in Madrid forced two issues: the relative freedom of the colonies to pursue their own affairs, and the rights to representation in imperial assemblies."